Japan Highly Skilled Professional Points Calculator

 • Below bachelor’s level or unselected: 0 points

 Only your highest completed degree is counted.
-Short courses or professional certificates may be valuable to your career but are not directly measured in this simplified tool.
+Short courses, certificates, and non-degree training may still help your career or your employability, but they are not directly measured in this simplified tool.
+A doctorate creates a large jump because advanced education is often treated as a strong signal of specialized expertise.

 Professional Experience Bands